saiganesh-tanneru/watchtower-ai/README.md

 python3 room_monitor.py
 ```

-The app opens a camera window (OpenCV).
+The app opens an OpenCV camera window.
 Press `q` to quit.
-If assistant features are enabled, press `a` in the window to type a question.
+Press `a` (if enabled in the UI) to invoke assistant input.

+---

 ## Prerequisites

 - macOS or Linux
 - Python 3.10+ recommended
-- Homebrew (macOS) for optional system deps (PortAudio/CMake)
+- Homebrew (macOS) for optional system deps

 Optional system packages (macOS):